Openscreen-Inc/code-locker/healthcare/README.md

 With your app deployed to AWS and your `.env` file updated, you can now create your first Prescription and the QR codes associated with it.

-`./scripts/new-prescription`
+From the `./healthcare/scripts` folder run the following command:

+`./new-prescription`

-You should see a file appear under the `./scripts` folder called: `QrCodeOnPrescription.png`
+You should see a file appear under the `./healthcare/scripts` folder called: `QrCodeOnPrescription.png`

 Open the PNG file and the QR code should display on your screen.